archworks/pptflow/README.md

 ## Usage Instructions

-1. **Import PPT Slides**: Click on the "Import" button to load your PowerPoint presentation.
+1. **Select PowerPoint**: Click the "Select PPT" button to load your slides, along with the speaker notes.
-2. **Select Voice**: Choose from a variety of AI voices and languages for your narration.
+2. **Adjust Settings**: Adjust AI voice, voiceover speed, and other settings as needed.
-3. **Customize Settings**: Adjust slide transitions, narration speed, and other settings as needed.
+3. **Generate Video**: Click on the "Generate Video" button to begin the conversion process.
-4. **Generate Video**: Once satisfied, click on the "Generate" button and choose your desired format and resolution.
+4. **Preview and Play**: Play the video to ensure everything looks and sounds perfect.

 ## Frequently Asked Questions (FAQ)
 ### Q: How it works
-A: PPTFlow utilizes the speaker notes from your PowerPoint slides to generate voice narration.
-When you import a PPT file, the application extracts the notes associated with each slide.
-The AI then constructs a voiceover that corresponds to these notes, allowing for a more informative and engaging presentation.
-This feature ensures that important details and context are conveyed effectively in the final video.
+A: PPTFlow converts each slide of a PowerPoint presentation into images, extracts speaker notes to generate voiceovers and subtitles, and finally compiles everything into a video.

 ### Q: What file formats are supported for PPT slides?
-A: PPTFlow supports PPT, PPTX.
+A: PPTFlow supports PPTX.

-### Q: Can I use my own voice instead of AI narration?
+### Q: Can I use my own voice instead of AI voiceover?
 A: Currently, PPTFlow only supports AI-generated voices.

 ### Q: Is there a limit to the number of slides I can convert?